 Students should consult the webpage pertinent to the additional major of their choice for information regarding specific course requirements.
 It is recommended that biology majors seek certification in general science, which requires two physics courses (including a calculus prerequisite) and two chemistry courses.

 Haas teaches math in Middletown High School’s Anchor Academy, which strives to ensure the success of all first-year students.
 He teaches three sections of Algebra I and a section of Foundations of Algebra, with both classes comprised mainly of ninth grade students.
 During the spring season, he is also the assistant coach of the Middletown golf team.

 I truly enjoy the opportunity to work with my students and provide them with the support and encouragement they need to be successful both in mathematics and in life.

 Salve’s secondary education program provided me with the skills I need to create an effective learning environment in the classroom.
 The most helpful component of the secondary education program was the various field placements I was able to experience.
 I was able to observe four different high schools during my four years at Salve, with my first observations during my freshman year.
 These different classroom experiences helped to craft my teaching style and helped lead me to where I am today.

-As the coordinator of our secondary education program, Dr. Tracy Pelkowski’s research focuses on how to prepare culturally responsive educators.
-Her current study investigates Salve students’ perceptions of their racial identity development and critical consciousness during the course Introduction to Race and Inequality in American Education.
-Year one of a longitudinal study, her research will investigate students’ development of culturally responsive pedagogy as they progress through the secondary education program.
+As the coordinator of Salve Regina's secondary education program, Dr. Tracy Pelkowski’s research focuses on how to prepare culturally responsive educators.
+Her current study examines students' perceptions of their racial identity development and critical consciousness during the course Introduction to Race and Inequality in American Education.
+Her research is investigating students' development of culturally responsive pedagogy as they progress through the secondary education program.

 Life After Salve

-While our program is specifically focused on teaching grades 7-12 in a specific subject area, the core competencies gained are valuable in a variety of professional careers, including:
+While Salve Regina's secondary education program is focused on teaching grades 7-12 in a specific subject area, the core competencies gained are valuable in a variety of professional careers, including: